-Autoimmune diseases are those related to the individual's immune system, which is responsible for defending the body from attack by infectious agents, such as viruses and bacteria, among others.
+Autoimmune diseases are those related to the individual's immune system, which is responsible for defending the body from being attacked by infectious agents, such as viruses and bacteria, among other things.

-Those who suffer from autoimmune diseases have a malfunctioning immune system and, as a consequence, the immune system reacts in the wrong way by attacking and destroying healthy body cells and tissues.
+Those who suffer from autoimmune diseases have a malfunctioning immune system and, as a consequence, the immune system reacts inappropriately by attacking and destroying healthy body cells and tissues.

 This situation can also occur during pregnancy, so women with an immune disorder are at increased risk for repeated miscarriages and other fertility disorders.

 The different sections of this article have been assembled into the following table of contents.

 How does the immune system work?

 The body's immune system has the function of recognizing the body's own cells and tissues and distinguishing them from the foreign with the aim of constituting defences.

 Thanks to this, the organism can defend itself from the attack of harmful external agents, such as pathological microorganisms, radiations, contaminants and even cancer cells.

 For its proper functioning, the immune system has a variety of mechanisms such as the following:

 - Recognition of the body's own structures thanks to the major histocompatibility complex (MHC).